Gromov-Hausdorff limits of K\"ahler manifolds with Ricci curvature bounded below: Introduction

-Now let us assume in addition that the $N^m_i$ is a sequence of polarized K\"ahler manifolds.
-Then, as we saw above, the limit $Y$ is naturally identified with a projective variety.
-When the metrics along the sequence are K\"ahler-Einstein, Donaldson-Sun~\cite{DS1} showed that the metric singular set of $Y$ is the same as the complex analytic singular set of the corresponding projective variety (see also Corollary~\ref{cor:DSsingular}).
+Our next result addresses the structure of the singular set of the limit space $X$.
+In the setting of Theorem~\ref{thm:main}, if the metrics along the sequence are K\"ahler-Einstein, Donaldson-Sun~\cite{DS1} showed that the metric singular set of $X$ is the same as the complex analytic singular set of the corresponding projective variety (see also Corollary~\ref{cor:DSsingular}).
 In our setting this is not necessarily the case, however we have the following.

 \begin{theorem} Let $(X,d)$ be a Gromov-Hausdorff limit as in Theorem~\ref{thm:main}.
 Then for any $\epsilon>0$, $X\setminus \mathcal{R}_\epsilon$ is contained in a finite union of analytic subvarieties of $X$.
 Furthermore, the singular set $X\setminus \mathcal{R}$ is equal to a countable union of subvarieties. \end{theorem}